We are recruiting qualified clinicians

 Whilst mainly hospital-based, our programmes develop wider health systems through improving access to hospital for community services and onward referral to specialist care.

 When our international clinicians return to their home countries, many report improved capabilities, not just clinically but also in teaching, effective audit and management of quality improvement projects.

 What is the role of our international mentors?

-We take a systems-based approach to our work, global links mentors are not placed simply to fill 'gaps in the rota' they are vital in supporting local staff towards higher standards in care quality through;
+We take a systems-based approach to our work.
+Mentors are not placed simply to fill 'gaps in the rota'; they are vital in supporting local staff towards higher standards in care quality through:

 - Training and mentoring of local healthcare staff

 - Transferring skills in paediatric and neonatal care